CSS Inline Layout Module Level 3

 5. Logical Heights and Inter-line Spacing

 The block-axis sizing of a line box depends on the sizes and alignment of its inline-level contents.
-This sizing is controlled by the line-height, text-box-edge, text-box-trim, and inline-sizing properties.
+This sizing is controlled by the line-height and line-fit-edge properties.

 5.1.
 Line Spacing: the line-height property